Community Forest Restoration Nurseries

 Join us for a workshop, presentation or program on forest and ecosystem restoration, tree and shrub identification, seed collection and saving, and more!
 Keep an eye out for upcoming event at the KAN Centre and in your area.

-The Community Forest Restoration Nurseries is an initiative dedicated to scaling up forest restoration practices and increasing native tree and shrub populations in Western New Brunswick.
+The KANC Forest Restoration Project is a community initiative dedicated to scaling up forest restoration practices and increasing the diversity of the tree and shrub populations in Western New Brunswick.

 This provides Canadians with a prime example of community-scale forest restoration efforts for multiple benefits, from shoreline projection, flood mitigation and carbon sequestering.
 This is in addition to promoting being out in the natural world, walking in the forest, rejuvenating oneself with ‘forest bathing’, and appreciating all we have in Carleton County.